amaitou/Philosophers/README.md

 ---
 # **Philosophers**

-This projects mainly aims to get you understand the basics of threads by solving a classical problem known as `The Dining Philosophers Problem` (we will see it later).
+This project mainly aims to help you understand the basics of threads by solving a classical problem known as `The Dining Philosophers Problem` (we will see it later).

 This project consists of two parts:
 - **Mandatory part**
 - **Bonus Part**

-> Note: The **Bonus Part** is not that necessary to validate the project, but it gives some extra XPs and days for the **`The Blackhole`**.
+> Note: The **Bonus Part** is not that necessary to validate the project, but it gives some extra XPs and days for the **` The Blackhole`**.

 ---

 # **The Dining Philosophers Problem**

 The dining philosophers problem is a classic synchronization problem in computer science that was introduced by Edsger Dijkstra in 1965.
 The problem involves a group of philosophers who are sitting at a round table, each with a bowl of rice and a single chopstick between them.
-The philosophers spend their time thinking, eating and sleeping, and they need both chopsticks to eat their rice.
+The philosophers spend their time thinking, eating and sleeping, and they need chopsticks to eat their rice.

 The problem arises when all the philosophers reach for their left chopstick at the same time, leaving no chopstick for the philosopher on their right.
 This situation is called a deadlock, and it can cause the philosophers to starve.

 The dining philosophers problem is a classic example of a concurrency problem, where multiple processes are trying to access shared resources in a way that can cause conflicts and synchronization issues.

-In order to solve this problem you must be familiar with a concept in computer science that comes under tha name of `Threads` (our next topic).
+To solve this problem you must be familiar with a concept in computer science that comes under the name of `Threads` (our next topic).

 ---